jaymin0368/training/README.md

     a.
 Maximum number of products in that category should be 10.
 If there are no more products to assign, then it should persist the last added products.

 13. Create a custom shipping method with country selection and custom shipping price. - 4 Hours - Completed
+6. Cart Price Rules - Estimated Hours (1 hours) - Completed

+    a.
+Setup below cart rules and verify on frontend: a.i.
+Free shipping on all the products of specific category a.ii.
+Buy 1 Get 1 Free for specific products